francescodg4/ui-playground/README.md

 - The Winamp Modern skin: brushed-metal frame, custom title bar (drag to move; minimise / maximise / close), and a textual menu that selects the page (Alt + underlined letter).
-- A cobalt LCD shows telemetry: a 7-segment clock, counters, a status badge, a spectrum visualizer and a dot-matrix marquee.
+- A cobalt LCD shows telemetry: a 7-segment clock, counters, a status badge, a spectrum visualizer and a dot-matrix status line (static: a line too long for it ends with an ellipsis).
 - Capsule and round transport buttons.
 The photo viewer is driven like a player: slider, previous / slideshow / pause / stop / next.
-- Pages switch instantly; the marquee and the visualizer move.
+- Pages switch instantly; only the visualizer moves.
 - **Select theme**: the capsule at the right end of the menu row.

 ## Build & run